Article at a Glance:

 Research & Understand Crystal Meth

-If you’re the family member of someone with any addiction, including crystal meth, the first thing to do is research addiction and the drug itself.
+If you’re a family member of someone with any addiction, including crystal meth, the first thing to do is research addiction and the drug itself.
 Addiction is a chronic health problem, which leads someone to compulsively seek drugs, even when they experience negative consequences.
 Loved ones are often not to blame for the addiction, and the behavior of an addicted person stems from a legitimate medical condition.

 It is also helpful to research what to expect from drug addiction treatment so that you can share this information with your loved one and hopefully ease some of their fears surrounding getting help.